wilsonmar/Salesforce/README.md

+This is a hands-on deep technical introduction to Salesforce so experience developers can get to know the offering intimately and quickly.

 1) Get a developer account from http://developer.salesforce.com/signup

+## <a name="Businesses"> Businesses from the Salesforce Corporation</a>
 Before we get started, note that Salesforce as a company has several offerings (all SaaS in the cloud):

   * <a target="_blank" href="http://www.Salesforce.com/">Salesforce.com</a>